PROF. MANU AMPIM

 He has taught in the Department of History at Morgan State University (Baltimore, MD), and at San Francisco State University in the Department of Ethnic Studies.
 Also, Ampim has studied at Oxford University in England, and collaborated on a NASA-sponsored research project, which examined the ancient climate and migration patterns in Africa.
 Currently, Prof. Ampim is a tenured professor of History and Africana Studies at Contra Costa College (San Pablo, CA).
 He is also the director of Advancing the Research (Oakland, CA), where he created a 7-Step Primary Research Methodology home study course.

 Prof. Ampim’s most extensive set of articles is the six-part essay on “The Vanishing Evidence of Classical African Civilizations.”
 He has written a pioneering book on Black community development and the influence of the current Africentric movement, and he has also written several essays in Egypt: Child of Africa (1994), edited by Ivan Van Sertima.
 He has written a new introduction to the classic work, Stolen Legacy (1954) by George G.M.
 James, and has exposed the great Willie Lynch hoax in his 2013 book, Death of the Willie Lynch Speech, which contains the confession letter of the alleged forger.
-Ampim’s recent book is A History of African Civilizations (2019) and his most influential work will be his long-awaited book, Modern Fraud, which is the documentation of the Rahotep and Nofret statues as among the greatest forgeries in the history of ancient African archaeology.
+Ampim’s recent book is A History of African Civilizations (2nd ed., 2023) and his most influential work will be his long-awaited book, Modern Fraud, which is the documentation of the Rahotep and Nofret statues as among the greatest forgeries in the history of ancient African archaeology.